suren-m/kafka-demos/cli-examples/Readme.md

 This concludes kafka setup lab.
 You're free to try out other demos (non-prescriptive) in this repo or try things on your own.

 If you're looking to try more cli-examples, take a look at the `Makefile` in this directory and see `consumer-groups` and `producer-with-keys`

+Take a look at `py-examples` directory of this repo next for python based examples